-If you like to watch videos online, why not get paid for it?
+If you like to watch videos online, why not get paid to watch videos?

 There are actually several companies out there that will pay you to watch videos and TV.

-Visit these sites to start earning money watching videos in your spare time.
+Visit these sites to start earning extra money watching videos in your spare time.

 Take a look at the sites below to decide what is important to you.
-Each site has different options, like getting paid in cash, that you can choose from to start making money while watching videos.
+Each site has different options, like getting paid in cash, that you can choose from to start making money while video watching.

-In addition to getting paid to watch videos, you can also make money surfing the web, taking online surveys, and even shopping online.
+In addition to getting paid to watch videos and movie trailers, you can also make money surfing the web, taking online surveys, and even shopping online.

 When you are ready to be paid, you can redeem your bucks for gift cards or PayPal cash.
 It’s your choice.

-InboxDollars also allows you to make money watching a variety of short videos on a daily basis.
+InboxDollars also allows you to get paid to watch videos on a daily basis.
 As one of the leading Swagbucks alternatives, you will also make money completing surveys, playing online games, performing web searches, and signing up for promotional offers.

 National Consumer Panel is a joint venture between Nielsen and IRi that tracks people’s opinions on a variety of subjects.
 While NCP is primarily focused on tracking your shopping habits by scanning of products you purchase, they also provide video surveys to collect your opinion for advertising campaigns and product spots.

-To get started with NCP, it is best to have an Apple or Android device.
+To get started with NCP, you’ll need to have an Apple or Android device.
 If you don’t have a compatible smartphone, National Consumer Panel will also send you a barcode scanner.

 As the most popular subscription video streaming service, Netflix periodically hires “taggers” to watch and tag their programming to provide accurate recommendations to fellow subscribers.

-All open positions are posted on the Netflix job board.
+You can see all open positions on the Netflix job board.
 Tagger positions are not the most financially lucrative and can require long hours.
 But, if you love to binge-watch content or watch anything Netflix has to offer, this can be a great opportunity.